clavisound/SlimLoRa/README.md

 # TODO's (PR's welcome) - In order of importance.

+- [ ] Channel Mask MAC Command.
+It always respond with OK message, but the mask is NOT applied.
 - [ ] More regions.
 Currently on EU868
 - [ ] Add pin mappings infrastucture for other boards.
 - [ ] Make DevNonce random.